 The Visitors can recommend the provision of small hardship grants.

 We are increasing the number of newsletters we send out to all the retired Queen’s Nurses.
 For 2021 we will be sending three editions rather than one, with the first one in April, one in July and one in September.
-A copy of the most recent newsletter can be read here
+A copy of the most recent newsletter from September 2021 can be read here

 We are only able to provide support for retired Queen’s Nurses.
 However, there are many other organisations that may be able to provide help and support for retired nurses who are not QNs.